maxx1128/Webdev-Study-Notes/JavaScript/Ember.md

 Services then need to be injected into controllers to be available in them and the views.
 Once injected, they can be accessed as normal.

 ```
+import Controller from '@ember/controller';
+import { inject as service } from '@ember/service';

-export default Ember.Controller.Extend({
+export default Controller.Extend({
-  session: Ember.inject.service(),
+  session: service(),
-  mySession: Ember.inject.service('session'), // If the key has a different name than the service, it must be specified like this
+  mySession: service('session'), // If the key has a different name than the service, it must be specified like this

   actions: {
     login(user){